athirazizi/RayTracing/README.md

 	<br><sub>Figure 60.
 A primary sphere and a secondary sphere acting as a floor.</sub>
 </div><br>

 In the `Sphere` struct, it has an `Albedo` property which is the non-illuminated surface colour.
 However,  it does not have a reflective property.
-Material properties can vary and so it can be difficult to parameterise these properties and represent them asmaterials in the real world.
+Material properties can vary and so it can be difficult to parameterise these properties and represent them as materials in the real world.

 ## 8.2 Physically Based Rendering (PBR)